 |Assessment Type||Learning Outcome Addressed|

-- Multivariate data analysis, introduction to dimensionality reduction.
+- Large data, exploratory data analysis, introduction to clustering and dimensionality reduction

 - Statistical model comparison, using the principle of parsimony to penalise more complex models (with AIC).
 Fitting SIR models to real-world SARS-CoV-2 data.

 - The crucial role of models in science & society; critical thinking about models, inference, and public policy.